Hungarian Revolution of 1848: Operations in Transylvania

 A rebellion began with covert support from General Anton Puchner, who openly turned against the Hungarian government on 18 October, citing the royal manifesto.
 Launching his offensive from the Saxon regions of Transylvania, Puchner’s Austrian forces supported by the Romanian insurgents, quickly overwhelmed the Hungarian militias.
 Thousands of Hungarian civilians were killed in towns such as Zalatna, Gerendkeresztúr, Borosbocsárd, Gyulafehérvár or Kisenyed.
-The pro-Hungarian Székelys resisted but, after initial successes, they were defeated in the Battle of Marosvásárhely on 5 November, because of lacking guns.
+The pro-Hungarian Székelys resisted but, after initial successes, they were defeated in the Battle of Marosvásárhely on 5 November, because of a lack of guns.
 Finally, the last Hungarian forces near Kolozsvár collapsed, and their final effort ended with defeat at the First Battle of Dés on 25 November, placing Transylvania under Austrian control.

-Operations in Southern Hungary
+Operations in southern Hungary

 After uprisings in Arad and Temesvár, Serbian-Austrian forces grew to 40,000 men and 160 cannons, facing 28,000 Hungarians with 106 cannons.
 Despite being outnumbered, the Hungarians triumphed in the Battle of Törökbecse–Óbecse–Nagykikinda.
 Peace talks failed in late November, and no major fighting occurred in Bácska by year’s end.